decentralized-identity/keri/docs/Q-and-A-Security.md

 Tombstoning does not apply to KERI because in indirect mode KEL and KERLs will be ambient available and in direct mode their are only to parties involved.
 If a third party would be involved in direct mode, somebody would breach the understanding that it's private communication by design.
 _(@henkvancann)_

-## What do I need a multi-sig self-addressing identifier for?
+## *Q: What do I need a multi-sig self-addressing identifier for?
 To get even more security in terms of your signing scheme.\
 (_SamMSmith_)

-## What do I need a delegated self-adressing identifier for?
+## **Q: What do I need a delegated self-adressing identifier for?
 To be able to horizontally scale your identifier system, that consists of a root identifier that manages a bunch of other delegated identifier.
 Created with a cryptographically derived strong binding, all the way through your infrastructure.
 Not dependent on any administration at all. \
 (_SamMSmith_)

-## What do I need a self-signing identifier for?
+## *Q: What do I need a self-signing identifier for?
 Often it is an efficiecy measure where the identifier includes the signature as your `content-addressable hash`.\
 _(SamMSmith)_

-## What do I need a non-transferable identifier for, as KERI supports transferable identifiers?
+## **Q: What do I need a non-transferable identifier for, as KERI supports transferable identifiers?
 Its use is different.
 Many applications of self-certifying identifiers only require temporary use after which the identifier is abandoned.
 These are called ephemeral identifiers.
 Other applications may only attach a limited amount of value to the identifier such that replacing the identifier is not onerous.\
 Because a non-transferable (ephemeral) identifier is not recoverable in the event of compromise, the only recourse is to replace the identifier with another identifier.
 In some applications this may be preferable, given the comparable simplicity of maintaining key state.\
 In either of these cases a non-transferable self-certifying identifier is sufficient.

-## Could you give an example of solely a cryptographically verifiable inception statement
+## **Q: Could you give an example of solely a cryptographically verifiable inception statement
 This is a basic self certifyin identifier (`SCI`).
 The identifier itself is derived from a public key that is in the identifier.
 Nothing is connecting that binding of the identifier to the inception statement.
 Someone could create an different inception statement with other fields, the only thing that need to be the same is the key list.
 Everything else in the inception statement could be different.\
 So that means the only way to know which inception statement is the right one is duplicity detection.
 So `First seen`  becomes the only means you have to check which inception steatement is the authortiative for that identifier, in case you need an inception statement.

-## Could you give an example of strongly binding the inception statement to the identifier
+## **Q: Could you give an example of strongly binding the inception statement to the identifier
 This a self-addressing self-certifying identifier (`SASCI`) In this case the identifier itself is derived from the inception statement.
 Now there can only be one inception statement for this identifier.
 If you'd change just a single bit, other than the identifier field itself, and it's *different* identifier.
 You can't have duplicitious inception statements.
 It's not possible.
 It locks down at least the  inception part and that help in duplicity detection.
 There can only be one inception statement to start a duplicity log with.
 From that point on you can have duplicitous next events, but not before.
 But it still means the effort it takes has to engage in CreatING duplicity, becomes much harder because for example if you include witnesses in the inception statement then any duplicitous event has to publish through the witnesses, and that adds a barrier.
 Basically it locks down at least the inception part, You can't change it.\
 In some cases it would be useful to be able to strongly bind the inception statement to the identifier and not merely rely on a cryptographically verifiable inception statement for the associated identifier.

-## Why ever go for a basic self-certifying identifier (`SCI`) when KERI offers self addressing SCI (`SASCI`) with a better security guarantee?
+## **Q: Why ever go for a basic self-certifying identifier (`SCI`) when KERI offers self addressing SCI (`SASCI`) with a better security guarantee?
 Because there are many applications where you don't want to have to depend on a KEL because a basic SCI is self-certifying without a KEL.
 It's more light-weight.
 For example the non-transferable version of a SCI you can still have an inception event so that basically any tracking anybody does there is still a nominal KEL for that identifier so you can look it up that way, discovering everything, there is always a legitimate version of an inception event for every identifier.

 In many cases you want identifiers that are ephemeral, that you know the only event that could be would be is the inception event.
 You don't need to see the inception event, if you're using it in an ephemeral context.\